Babywearing during pregnancy – Is it possible? Tips and recommendations

 🤰 From the 1st trimester (until about week 12)

-In early pregnancy, the baby is still small in the womb, and the uterus is located low in the pelvis.
-During this phase, you can still carry your baby in your front as usual , provided you feel well.
-Most women don't yet experience any physical limitations.
+In early pregnancy, the baby is still small in the womb, and the uterus is low in the pelvis.
+During this phase, you can still carry your child in front as usual , provided you feel well.
+Most women don't experience any physical limitations yet.

 🤰 From the 2nd trimester

-As your belly grows and your body's posture changes, front-to-front carrying becomes increasingly uncomfortable .
-Now's the time to switch to side-carrying or back-carrying .
+As your belly grows and your body posture changes , carrying your baby in front becomes increasingly uncomfortable .
+Now it's worth switching to side or back carries .

 -

-Carrying on the hip relieves pressure on the stomach and is ideal for shorter carrying times.
+The hip carry position relieves pressure on the abdomen and is ideal for shorter carrying times.

 -

-Carrying your baby on your back is easier on your back and takes pressure off your stomach – especially during longer carrying sessions.
+Carrying the baby on your back is easier on your back and takes the pressure off your stomach – especially during longer periods of carrying.

 🤰 In the 3rd trimester

-By now, your belly has probably grown significantly.
-Back carrying is almost the only recommended option – provided you feel comfortable putting it on (with help if necessary).
-Make sure the carrier provides good support and doesn't place any additional pressure on your stomach.
+Your belly has probably grown considerably by now.
+Back carrying is now almost the only recommended option – provided you feel confident putting it on (with help if necessary).
+Make sure the carrier provides good support and that you don't feel any additional tension in your abdominal area.

 Which baby carriers are suitable during pregnancy?

-Not every carrier is equally suitable for pregnancy.
-What's important is that it doesn't constrict your bump , provides good back support , and can be adjusted to your individual needs .
+Not every baby carrier is equally suitable during pregnancy.
+The crucial factors are that it doesn't constrict your baby bump , provides good back support , and can be individually adjusted .

-A classic among babywearing parents—and also very versatile during pregnancy.
-You can tie the wrap precisely so that it doesn't put any pressure on your belly.
-It's especially ideal for side or back carrying .
+A classic among babywearing parents – and also very versatile during pregnancy.
+You can tie the wrap in such a way that it doesn't put any strain on your belly.
+Especially ideal for side carries or back carries .

-💡 Tip : The front-wrap cross carry often emphasizes the belly during pregnancy.
-Alternatives like a backpack or simple hip carry work better.
+💡 Tip : The front wrap cross carry is often too focused on the belly during pregnancy.
+Alternatives like the back carry or simple hip carries work better.

-It combines buckles and tie straps—a benefit during pregnancy, as you can adjust the shoulder straps to your liking, while the hip belt provides stability.
-Make sure the hip belt sits under your belly, on your pelvis —not centered on your bump.
+It combines buckles and tie straps – an advantage during pregnancy, as you can adjust the shoulder straps individually, while the waist belt provides stability.
+Make sure the waist belt sits below your belly, on your pelvis – not in the middle of your baby bump.

-What you should consider when wearing during pregnancy
+What you should consider when babywearing during pregnancy

-✅ Do n’t wear it for too long at a time
+✅ Don't wear them for too long at a time.

-Even if you're used to babywearing, you'll need more frequent breaks with a baby bump.
+Even if you're used to carrying your baby, you'll need more frequent breaks when you have a baby bump.
 Pay attention to your body's signals.

-The closer your child sits to your center of gravity, the better the weight is distributed – this relieves pressure on your back and protects your stomach.
+The closer your child sits to your center of gravity, the better the weight is distributed – this relieves the back and protects the stomach.

-Especially when carrying your baby on your back, it can sometimes be difficult to feed while standing with a baby bump.
-Ask someone for help, or use a stool or the bed.
+Especially with back carries, putting the baby on while standing with a baby bump can sometimes be difficult.
+Ask someone for help or use a stool or the bed.

-✅ Avoid carriers with a tight, tight hip belt
+✅ Avoid baby carriers with a firm, tight hip belt

 These can be uncomfortable and are not ideal for pregnant women.